Sikorsky S-61R: Development

 While the design of the assault transport version was in final review, the HSS-2 was being tested.
 Problems were encountered with its stability and the main transmission was limited to 2,000 horsepower, even though at peak power the engines could produce more.
 In July 1959, before the selection of the HR3S, Vertol Aircraft Corporation had given presentations to the Marines of their new model, the 107A, and in late March 1960, with Sikorsky engineers still wrestling with problems in the HSS-2 and designing a ramp for the HR3S, Vertol dispatched a YHC-1A (an early prototype of the 107) to the Landing Force Development Center at Marine Corps Base Quantico, for assessment by six Marine pilots.
 The Marine assessment endorsed the acquisition of the Vertol 107M.
 On 20 February 1962, the Marines selected the Vertol 107M as the winner of the HRX competition, and it entered Marine service as the CH-46 Sea Knight.

 Notwithstanding the loss of the HRX competition, Sikorsky built an S-61R prototype as a private venture, with its first flight in 1963.
-During its development, the US Air Force placed an order for the aircraft, which was designated CH-3C.
+During its development, the US Air Force placed an order for the aircraft, which was designated CH-3C using the new system.
 The Air Force used the CH-3C to recover downed pilots.
 The CH-3E variant with more powerful engines would follow in 1965.

 The improved HH-3E variant would follow later, with eight built, and with all 50 CH-3Es converted to this standard.
 Known as the Jolly Green Giant (because of its size and olive green color scheme; alluding to the Jolly Green Giant company mascot), the HH-3E featured protective armor, self-sealing tanks, a retractable inflight refueling probe, jettisonable external tanks, a high-speed hoist, and other specialized equipment.

 In 1965, the U.S. Coast Guard ordered a version designated HH-3F Sea King (more commonly known by its nickname "Pelican") for all-weather air-sea rescue.
 The Pelican featured search radar with a nose antenna radome offset to port, and water landing capability.

 Italian Agusta built a S-61R variant under license, named AS-61R.
 Agusta produced 22 helicopters for the Italian Air Force.
 The company claimed it could re-open the production line in 36 months to build additional AS-61 helicopters.